openfisca/openfisca-doc/openfisca-web-api/endpoints.md

 curl https://api.openfisca.fr/api/1/simulate -X POST --data @./test_case.json --header 'Content-type: application/json'
 ```

-The JSON output is too large to be displayed here.
+> The JSON output is too large to be displayed here.

 > See also the `calculate` endpoint.

-## variables
+## `/variables`

-Gets simulation variables of the tax and benefit system.
+Gets the variables defined in the tax and benefit system.

 * URL path: `/api/1/variables`
 * method: GET